jeremenichelli/jeremenichelli.github.io/_posts/2019-02-04-the-benefits-props-as-component-slots-in-react.md

 ```

 If the _action_ doesn't depend on a higher prop to define its configuration, then turning it into a static element piece will avoid reconciliation around it.

+For further reading I recommend the [short mention the pattern receives](https://reactjs.org/docs/composition-vs-inheritance.html) in the official React docs.